Programme/Approved Electives for 2023/24

 Intended Learning Outcomes

-describe and explain the importance of lattice vibrations in determining the properties of solids; will be achieved by assessments: 1,2,3explain the classical and quantum models for free electrons in solids; will be achieved by assessments: 1,2,3explain the origin of energy bands in solids; will be achieved by assessments: 1,2,3explain the origin of the magnetic properties of solids; will be achieved by assessments: 1,2,3describe the statistical treatment of large ensembles of particles; will be achieved by assessments: 1,2,3apply the Maxwell-Boltzmann, Fermi-Dirac and Bose-Einstein distributions to the properties of solids; will be achieved by assessments: 1,2,3use appropriate mathematical techniques to solve physical problems: 1,2,3,4outline the importance of crystal structure, and how to determine it: 1,2,3
+describe and explain the importance of lattice vibrations in determining the properties of solids: 1,2,3explain the classical and quantum models for free electrons in solids: 1,2,3explain the origin of energy bands in solids: 1,2,3explain the origin of the magnetic properties of solids: 1,2,3describe the statistical treatment of large ensembles of particles: 1,2,3apply the Maxwell-Boltzmann, Fermi-Dirac and Bose-Einstein distributions to the properties of solids: 1,2,3use appropriate mathematical techniques to solve physical problems: 1,2,3,4outline the importance of crystal structure, and how to determine it: 1,2,3

 30 hours of lectures on Solid State Physics, Statistical Mechanics and Mathematics14 hours problem classes on above topics10 hours on solving problem sheets2 hour unseen examination on Solid State Physics and Statistical Mechanics1 hour unseen class test on Mathematics93 hours examination revision/preparation and private study

 2 hour unseen examinationSection A: 10 short questions.
 Students to attempt all questions = contributes 40% of the exam paper; Section B: A choice of 2 questions out of 4 = contributes 60% of the exam paper.2: Tutorial weighted 10%

 Engagement with, and completion of, the assigned problems in problem classesProblem classes covering Statistical Mechanics, Solid State Physics and Mathematics.3: Problem Sheets weighted 10%